Konstantin von Puttkamer

 |U-443||18 Apr 1942||23 Feb 1943 (+)||3 patrols (67 days)|

-Konstantin von Puttkamer joined the Kriegsmarine in 1936.
-From Aug 1939 to March 1940 he served with Naval Artillery Detachment 121.
-He went through U-boat training from April to Oct 1940 (Busch & Röll, 1999).
+Konstantin von Puttkamer joined the Kriegsmarine in 1936, and was part of the Olympia Crew.
+From Aug.
+1939 to March 1940 he served with Naval Artillery Detachment 121.
+He went through U-boat training from April to Oct.
+1940 (Busch & Röll, 1999).

 Kptlt.
-Konstantin von Puttkamer left La Spezia for his third patrol on 16 Feb 1943.
-Only 8 days later the boat was sunk with all hands (48 men) near Algiers by depth charges from the British escort destroyers HMS Bicester, HMS Lamerton and HMS Wheatland (Niestlé, 1998).
+Konstantin von Puttkamer left La Spezia in U-433 for her third patrol on 16 Feb.
+1943.
+Eight days later she was sunk with all hands (48 men) off Algiers by depth charges from the British escort destroyers HMS Bicester, HMS Lamerton and HMS Wheatland (Niestlé, 1998).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.